 5 years ago today, I felt my first real contraction.
-Or ‘surge’ as they like to call it in hypnobirthing.
 5 years ago today, that ‘dream’ of what I thought Motherhood, childbirth, breastfeeding… was going to be like… slowly started to fall to pieces.

-If you’re currently recovering from childbirth, there’s about a 95% chance you’ll agree with me when I say that there has been a bit of a pendulum swing in the childbirth arena.
+If you’re currently recovering from childbirth, there’s a good chance you’ll agree with me when I say that there has been a bit of a pendulum swing in the childbirth arena.

 The evolution of the story of childbirth:

-As little girls, we were told that Eve (who we all now despise) ate that damned apple from the tree and sent us all into punishment for eternity… that punishment being – you will have a painful childbirth.
+As little girls, we were told that Eve ate that damned apple from the tree and sent us all into punishment for eternity… that punishment being – you will have a painful childbirth.

 As teenagers, we watched movies, like this one below… which took it to the next level, making us fearful that we’d even have a vagina left after attempting to get a baby out of our bodies.